-A renowned Taos artist, Bill Rane gained international art world stature within his lifetime.
-Today, only a very limited number of his timeless contemporary paintings are still available from his family; Lanning Gallery, which enjoyed a long relationship with Bill Rane, is pleased to make these available.
+(1927 - 2005) A renowned Taos artist, Bill Rane gained international art world stature within his lifetime.
+Today, only a very limited number of his timeless contemporary paintings are still available from his family; our gallery, which has enjoyed a long relationship with Bill Rane, is pleased to make these available.

 Known for his luminous and colorful oil paintings, Bill Rane married classical motifs with the contemporary.
 His timeless textured canvases reflect a broad range of cultural influences from the Greek classics to Egyptian and Mayan mythologies, to European, Oriental and African elements as well.
 “I have been influenced by everything I have ever loved,” Bill Rane said.
 This includes his singular blending of more contemporary influences as well such as that of Modigliani, Picasso, Braque, and Chagall; even Matisse.
 But, always, Bill Rane remained resolute in forging his own unique style.